MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/delegated-managed-service-accounts/delegated-managed-service-accounts-overview.md

 dMSAs and gMSAs are two types of managed service accounts that are used to run services and applications in Windows Server.
 A dMSA is managed by an administrator and is used to run a service or application on a specific server.
 A gMSA is managed by AD and is used to run a service or application on multiple servers.
 Both offer improved security and simplified password management. dMSA differs by:

-- Utilizing gMSA concepts to limit scope of usage using Credential Guard (CG) to bind machine authentication.
+- Utilizing gMSA concepts to limit scope of usage using [Credential Guard](/windows/security/identity-protection/credential-guard) (CG) to bind machine authentication.
-- dMSA uses automatic rotating passwords that bind all service account tickets to CG and disables legacy accounts to provide more security.
+- CG can be used to enhance security in dMSA by automatically rotating passwords and binding all service account tickets.
+Legacy accounts are then disabled to further improve security.
 - Although gMSAs are secured with machine generate and autorotated passwords, the passwords are still not machine bound and can be stolen.

 ## Functionality of dMSA